JadeWang96/Video-Game-by-Unreal-Engine/README.md

 **I didn't write all the things by myself :)** I wrote the game logic and implemented the specific game with the existing game component/actor template and environment.
 (See the source files for each game)

+For example, the objects(door, cube, etc...) in the escape room built by the existing models but I wrote the logic if the player touch the pressure panel the door will be opened by C++.

+For example, the tank world geography is built in unreal engine through user interface tools and the tank model is existing.
+I wrote how the aiming and rotation of tanks works.

 :warning: :warning: :warning:

 There many [unreal engine](https://docs.unrealengine.com/en-US/Programming/Introduction/index.html) special data structures and types were utilized in the projects, which are totally different from general C++ library and focus on the game.